gurjie/Disassembler-for-Reverse-Engineering-Binary-Executables-/README.md

 ~/Final year project report .pdf for the final report, approx 15k words

 Nothing else is really worth taking a dig around - mostly artifcats from POC program and the initial planning stage...

+It's messy because uni-me decided to switch from svn to git halfway through :)